Food and Beverage Minimums

 Private club leaders have become addicted to the idea that Food & Beverage minimums are perceived to guarantee:

-- The “budgeted” profits produced by un-used and/or un-spent Food & Beverage minimum obligations
+- The “budgeted” profits produced by unused and/or unspent F&B minimum obligations.

 Whenever a customer feels misled, mistreated, ignored or coerced, profits from that consumer are ‘bad’.
 Bad profits arise when companies save money by delivering a lousy customer experience (think about your “change ticket fees”).
 Bad profits, for a private club, arise when the club derives income from not providing a utilized service.